New York-Style Sourdough Bagels

 Step by step

-Step 3 -Once worked, place the ball of dough in a greased large bowl and cover with a damp towel, lid, compostable plastic wrap, or beeswax wrap to stop the dough from drying out.
-Let the dough proof in a warm spot until bulked out by around 50%
+- Once worked, place the dough ball in a greased large bowl and cover it with a damp towe or lid to prevent the dough from drying out.
+Let the dough proof in a warm spot until it has almost doubled in size.

 The following day

-Let the shaped bagels proof at room temperature for the second time, for around 1-2 hours until lightly puffed.
+- Place the shaped bagels on a parchment paper-lined baking tray.
+Let them proof at room temperature for the second time, for around 1-2 hours, until lightly puffed.

-Bring a large pot of water to the boil and preheat the oven to 220°C fan-bake, or 240°C regular oven.
+- Bring a large pot of water to the boil and preheat the oven to 220°C/ 425°F.

 Poaching bagels